Environmental, Social & Governance

 - 1-1-1 Model: 1% of each of ARA Venn’s profits and people’s time are given to support community causes, together with a commitment by the firm to be carbon neutral

-- Evaluate the social benefit and community enhancement of an investment
+- Evaluation of the social benefit and community enhancement of an investment or strategy

 - Top down board level responsibility for ESG issues